#31. I yank the preliminary hearing from where it cowered in secrecy between notebooks and cookbooks.

 Remember a while back, I spied the paper that Mimi and Pop had hidden in the bookshelves at the window end of the breakfast nook?
 In that blog piece, I demonstrated to you readers how I could read and comprehend even if I saw only part of each word?
 Well, I decided I would wait for Mimi and Pop to bring up the preliminary hearing.

 But they don’t.

-This is one of those things I didn’t know they did because I never used to be here early in the morning.
+They’re finishing their breakfast tea—Scottish Morn: “so strong a teaspoon will stand up in it.”
+The half-done daily crossword is in front of them.
+They do it in tandem.
+This is one of those things I didn’t know they had the habit of doing.
+I never used to be here early in the morning.
 You know how it is when you visit with your relatives?
-You don’t know Everything that they do–all their routines and that sort of stuff.
+You don’t know every single thing they do—all their routines and that sort of stuff.

 Here’s the drill:

 Mimi and Pop sit next to each other on one side of the breakfast nook and fold the paper so just the crossword is showing.
 It’s face up in front of them.
-They pass one pencil back and forth, with no talking, just this silent stare-a-while-jot-a-word-maybe-make-a-little-noise-pass-the-pencil-sip-the-tea.
-You get the picture.
-And usually, but not always, they figure out all the acrosses and downs.
-The puzzles get harder as you go through the week, Pop says.
-By the weekend they might have a few stumpers, and they won’t be able to finish it in one sitting.
-They leave the paper folded in the breakfast nook or on the counter, and, during the day, one or the other of them comes back to it and puts in a word.
+Mostly they stare-a-while-jot-a-word-maybe-make-a-little-noise-pass-the-pencil-sip-the-tea.
+Sometimes I hear something like this, “Four-letter word for swear?”
+“Hmmmm.
+Aver?Avow?”
+And usually, but not always, they figure out all the acrosses and downs in the one sitting.
+But, the puzzles get harder as you go through the week, Pop says.
+That means that the weekend puzzle will have a few stumpers and they won’t be able to finish it in one sitting.
+They leave the paper in the breakfast nook or on the counter, and, during the day, one or the other pencils in a word.

 Isabel Scheherazade, question-asker (finally!!)